-Defending yourself against a criminal charge is no easy matter.
-You must understand the elements of the crime that you have been charged with and see what defenses you may have against the various elements.
-You do not need to defend against all of the elements, as it only takes a reasonable doubt by the jury for one of them.
+Defending yourself against a criminal charge is not easy.
+You must understand the elements of the crime that you have been charged with and the defenses you may have against those elements.
 Every case is different, but here are a few of the most common defenses to a criminal charge.

 In order to convict you of a criminal charge, the prosecutor must prove your guilt beyond a reasonable doubt.
-This is a pretty lofty standard, and during any trial the defendant may present a defense in order to raise such a reasonable doubt.
+This is a high standard to overcome.
+During any trial, the defendant may present a defense in order to raise a reasonable doubt.
 Most defenses break down into one of two categories:

 - I did it, but I shouldn't be held responsible.

-The most basic defense to any criminal charge is to simply prove that you didn't do it.
-When you are defending yourself against a criminal charge, this is probably the easiest defense, because the burden is on the prosecutor to prove each of the elements to the crime.
-The defendant can just sit back and let the prosecutor do all of the work, but if the defendant has something that proves that they could not have committed the crime, now is the time to speak up.
+The most basic defense to any criminal charge is to simply prove that you did not do it.
+This is probably the easiest defense because the burden of proof is on the prosecutor to establish each element of the crime.
+The defendant can just sit back and let the prosecutor do all the work.
+However, if the defendant has something that proves that they could not have committed the crime, now is the time to speak up.

 1. Innocent Until Proven Guilty

 One of the hallmarks of the American legal system is the presumption that you are innocent until proven guilty.
-This isn't just an ideal, it's an actual legal presumption, which means the judge and jury must assume you're innocent until they are shown otherwise.
+This isn't just an ideal—it's an actual legal presumption.
+It means the judge and jury must assume you're innocent until they are shown otherwise.
 This is why a defendant can "plead the fifth," remain silent, and not offer a shred of evidence to support his or her claim of innocence and still prevail.
 It is the prosecutor's job to prove a defendant is guilty, not a defendant's job to prove that he or she is innocent.
-So what does a prosecutor have to show?
+So, what does a prosecutor have to show?

 2. Beyond a Reasonable Doubt

 The prosecutor must demonstrate to the judge or jury that there is no reasonable doubt of your guilt.
-If any reasonable doubt can be shown, any at all, then the prosecutor has failed and you should be found innocent.
+If any reasonable doubt can be shown, then the defendant should be found innocent.
 Because this standard is so high, most defendants concentrate on raising some reasonable doubt to the prosecutor's allegations.

 One of the primary ways defendants prove that they didn't do it is to demonstrate that they couldn't have done it.
-An alibi defense is evidence that you were somewhere else, often with someone else, and thus couldn't have been the perpetrator.
-By demonstrating to a judge or jury that it is likely that you weren't present at the crime scene, you are creating a reasonable doubt of your guilt.
+An alibi defense is evidence that you were somewhere else (often with someone else) and thus couldn't have been the perpetrator.
+By demonstrating to a judge or jury that it is likely that you weren't present at the crime scene, you are creating reasonable doubt of your guilt.

 You may have actually committed the act for which you are being charged, but you have some mitigating reason or circumstances that excuse your actions.
 When defending yourself against a criminal charge in this situation, the burden will be on you to prove why your actions should be excused.
-You will not be able to sit and wait for the prosecutor to prove their case, you will have to provide evidence of your defense.
-Here are a few examples of this of defenses for which a criminal act may be excused:
+In this case, you will have to provide evidence of your defense.
+Below are a few examples of the defenses for which a criminal act may be excused.

-This is a common defense when someone is charged with causing some form of physical violence (assault, battery, etc).
-The defendant flips the story, and demonstrates that rather than being the aggressor, he or she was actually the victim.
+This is a common defense when someone is charged with a violent crime, such as an assault, battery, or murder charge.
+The defendant flips the story and demonstrates that, rather than being the aggressor, they were actually the victim.
 Self-defense laws require the defendant to show that they used reasonable force to protect themselves from the reasonable belief of imminent danger or serious bodily injury.

-Self-defense is an ancient defense that exists in most legal systems, and is predicated on the belief that people have a right to defend themselves from physical injury.
-Proving such a defense can be tricky since a defendant will generally have to demonstrate that unlawful force was necessary.
-This requires the defendant to show that they had a reasonable fear of physical harm was reasonable, and that the amount of force used in response was reasonable.
-For example, responding to an assailant's threat to punch you by shooting them is almost certainly an unreasonable response.
+The self-defense claim is an ancient defense that exists in most legal systems.
+It is predicated on the belief that people have a right to defend themselves from physical injury.
+Self-defense cases can be tricky since a defendant will generally have to demonstrate that unlawful force was necessary.
+This requires the defendant to show that they had a reasonable fear of physical harm or immediate danger and that the amount of force used in response was reasonable.
+For example, responding to an assailant's threat to punch you with the use of deadly force is almost certainly an unreasonable response.
 A self-defense claim can also be used to justify the use of force in defense of others.

 2. Insanity Defense

-Although it makes for fascinating TV dramas, in real life defendants rarely plead insanity as a defense.
-Judges and jurors are very skeptical of these claims, and because of the abstract nature of this defense, it can be very difficult to actually prove.
+Although it makes for fascinating TV dramas, in real life, defendants rarely plead insanity as a defense.
+Judges and jurors are very skeptical of these claims, and because of the abstract nature of this defense, it can be very difficult to prove.

 So how do courts define "insane"?
-The most popular definition is the M'Naghten test which defines insanity as "the inability to distinguish right from wrong".
-To successfully win an insanity defense, a defendant will rely on testimony from a psychiatrist, and will undergo extensive psychiatric testing which can be painful and humiliating.
+The most popular definition is the M'Naghten test which defines insanity as "the inability to distinguish right from wrong."
+To win an insanity defense successfully, a defendant will rely on testimony from a psychiatrist.
+They will undergo extensive psychiatric testing, which can be painful and humiliating.